 Pit stops on the journey

 We aim to stop every two hours (or less).
-This does of course lengthen the journey but it gives her an opportunity to stretch her legs, go to the loo and have a good sniff around new places.
+This does of course lengthen the journey but it gives our pooch an opportunity to stretch her legs, go to the loo and have a good sniff around new places.
 Most motorway service stations have designated dog walking areas, some small, some larger.
 Dogs must be kept on a lead but there are water stations and dog poo bins.

 Her own seat in the car with seatbelt/ harness